rust-lang/rust/src/doc/nomicon/vec-alloc.md

             let ptr = heap::allocate(elem_size, align);
             (1, ptr)
         } else {
-            // as an invariant, we can assume that `self.cap < isize::MAX`,
+            // As an invariant, we can assume that `self.cap < isize::MAX`,
             // so this doesn't need to be checked. let new_cap = self.cap * 2;
-            // Similarly this can't overflow due to previously allocating this let old_num_bytes = self.cap * elem_size;
+            // Similarly this can't overflow due to previously allocating this. let old_num_bytes = self.cap * elem_size;

-            // check that the new allocation doesn't exceed `isize::MAX` at all
+            // Check that the new allocation doesn't exceed `isize::MAX` at all
             // regardless of the actual size of the capacity.
 This combines the
             // `new_cap <= isize::MAX` and `new_num_bytes <= usize::MAX` checks
             // we need to make.
 We lose the ability to allocate e.g. 2/3rds of